 DENVER, CO 80218

 "Philanthropically minded individuals often meet their charitable giving goals using after-tax dollars.
 From a tax standpoint, this is the most inefficient way to give,” according to Dylan Metzner, a passionate SafeHouse Denver Board Member and local tax attorney who specializes in estate planning.
 “Unfortunately, many of our donors are not aware of the various options they have to maximize their donations to SafeHouse Denver.”

 Metzner wants to change this.
 That’s why he’s generously volunteering his time to share his expertise at a Planned Giving Event on August 10th, 2019, at our non-residential Counseling & Advocacy Center.
 His presentation will focus on how planned giving can minimize tax ramifications for donors while increasing benefits for the nonprofits they support.

 "Planned Giving is a technique donors use to incorporate charitable donations as part of the donor’s overall financial and/or estate planning.
 Essentially, Planned Giving is a deliberate plan to maximize a donor’s charitable donations by structuring the donations to maximize tax deductions and to provide other valuable benefits to the donor and/or the donor’s family," he continues.

 - Legacy Giving - Occurs when the donor provides a charitable gift to be made after the donor’s death.
 Legacy giving, generally involves naming a charity in the donor’s will or trust, but it may also include designating a charity as a primary beneficiary of the donor’s retirement accounts or life insurance policies.

-- Lifetime Giving - Occurs when the donor makes a direct gift of property other than cash to a charity or when the donor makes a charitable gift through the use of charitable trusts, charitable gift annuities, donor advised funds, or through a qualified charitable distributions from an IRA.
+- Planned Lifetime Giving - Occurs when the donor makes a direct gift of property other than cash to a charity or when the donor makes a charitable gift through the use of charitable trusts, charitable gift annuities, donor advised funds, or through a qualified charitable distribution from an IRA.